fireship-io/d3-firebase-demo/README.md

-## D3.JS Firebase demo
+## Realtime Charts with D3.js & Firebase

-### Build a bar chart using a Vite Vanilla JS project with D3 and Firestore.
+Build an animated bar chart that updates in realtime with [D3 and Firestore](https://fireship.io/lessons/realtime-charts-d3-firebase).

 ![Preview](preview.png)